Malaviyaharshit/ELM-tensorflow/README.md

 # ELM-tensorflow
 Extreme Learning Machine with TensorFlow.
+THIS VERSION HAS BEEN DEPRECATED AND WILL NOT BE UPDATED.

 ## Toy example (MNIST)

 ```bash
 python mnist_example.py
 ```
-(In this example, the input size is 5000.
-It gives 82% accuracy on mnist test data set.)

 MNIST data set : http://yann.lecun.com/exdb/mnist/